 The offeror is required to read each and every page of the proposal and by the act of submitting a proposal shall be deemed to have accepted all conditions contained therein except as noted elsewhere.
-In no case will failure to inspect constitute grounds for a claim or for the withdrawal of a proposal after opening.
-The proposals shall be typewritten and signed in ink.
+In no case will failure to inspect the proposal content constitute grounds for a claim or for the withdrawal of a proposal after opening.
 Any changes in a proposal must be explained or noted over the signature of the offeror.
 The proposals containing any unexplained erasures or alterations shall be rejected by GBHWC as being incomplete.